 - Ad copy changes

-- Apply for Lightning Deals.
-If you plan to apply for the lightening deals, Amazon coupons, and deal of the day options, now is the time.
+As we previously stated, other important items for this period include applying for Lightning Deals, Amazon coupons, and the Deal of the Day options.
 The exact cutoff isn’t published yet, but it typically falls around the middle of May.

-- Start scheduling marketing and email campaigns.
-You can use apps like Hootsuite, Mailchimp, and other similar software options to implement your campaigns.
+- Start scheduling and rolling out your marketing and email campaigns.
+You can use apps like Constant Contact, Hootsuite, Mailchimp, and other similar software options to implement your campaigns.
 Basically, have everything buttoned up before the Prime Day sales start.